Paul Sykes (rugby league): Move to London

 2005 was a record breaking year for Sykes.
 On 27 February against the Wakefield Trinity Wildcats, Sykes kicked 12 goals from 12 attempts to break a 17-year-old London club record.

-Further records for most goals and most points followed at the season's end and in recognition of these achievements Paul was voted Supporters' Player-of-the-Year for 2005.
+Further records for most goals and most points followed at the season's end and in recognition of these achievements Sykes was voted Supporters' Player-of-the-Year for 2005.

-Harlequins centre Paul Sykes has confirmed his expected move to Bradford for next season on a two-year contract.
+Harlequins centre Sykes has confirmed his expected move to Bradford for next season on a two-year contract.

-Paul Sykes, who made his Great Britain début earlier this season, left Bradford on loan in 2002 to find first-team rugby.
+Sykes, who made his Great Britain début earlier this season, left Bradford on loan in 2002 to find first-team rugby.

 Quins coach Brian McDermott also paid tribute to Sykes' contribution at the Stoop.

 Bradford and the Wakefield Trinity Wildcats

-Paul Sykes signed for Bradford Bulls in September 2007 as a replacement for the departing Ben Harris.
+Sykes signed for Bradford Bulls in September 2007 as a replacement for the departing Ben Harris.

 On rejoining Bradford he said: "A lot's changed at Bradford since the first time around and I think there's only Paul Deacon and Jamie Langley still there.
 "But I'm ready for a fresh challenge and I'm hoping to move back north to win some silverware.
 Bradford are always challenging and I'm glad I'm going to be a part of that.
 "Also, my girlfriend has just given birth to our first child as well and we want to be closer to our family."
 Boss Steve McNamara reckons he has picked up a rare talent, and added "I'm absolutely delighted to have secured an outstanding English centre and thank the board for making the deal possible".

 In the 2012 season Sykes was loaned out to fellow West Yorkshire club the Wakefield Trinity Wildcats after only playing 2 games for Bradford Bulls.
 Here he managed to help lead the Wakefield Trinity Wildcats into the play-offs ironically at the expense of Bradford Bulls.
-Sykes soon signed a permanent 1-year deal with the Wakefield Trinity Wildcats for the 2013 season.
+Sykes soon signed a permanent one-year deal with the Wakefield Trinity Wildcats for the 2013 season.

 Career statistics

 Great Britain

 In June 2007 Sykes was called up to the Great Britain squad and will play in the centres in the Test match against France.

 Sykes is joined in the Great Britain Test side by Harlequins RL teammate Chris Melling.

-Paul Sykes made his Great Britain début in the 42–14 victory over the French on 22 June 2007, scoring one try.
+Sykes made his Great Britain début in the 42–14 victory over the French on 22 June 2007, scoring one try.